adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/1_introduction.md

 remember it is there in case you need to seed data into a new database for your own backend.

+> We refer to "seeding data" into a database.
+This means that we are going to introduce some data into the database so that we aren't operating on an empty database.
+The data will be there when we query the database later on.

 The next important file is the `DbContext` - located in `Models\MobileServiceContext.cs`.
 Azure Mobile Apps is heavily dependent on [Entity Framework v6.x][4] and the `DbContext` is a central part of that library.
 Fortunately, we don't need